Griffin suburb profile

 Griffin rental market trends

-The rental market in Griffin has experienced moderate growth, with house rents increasing 8.3% over the past year to $650 per week, while unit rents have seen a 3.8% rise to $550 per week.
-With its appealing suburban lifestyle and proximity to key amenities, Griffin continues to attract both renters and investors seeking steady returns in a growing community.
+The rental market in Griffin has experienced moderate growth, with house rents increasing by 5.7% over the past year to $650 per week, while unit rents have seen a more significant rise of 9.7% to $565 per week.
+With its appealing suburban lifestyle and proximity to key amenities, Griffin continues to attract both renters and investors seeking steady returns.

 Suburbs near Griffin